Applications for 2015/16 are closed.

 There are also Scholarships available as a result of partnerships with:

 RCN Foundation.
-This is a new opportunity for nurses and midwives wishing to demonstrate the role of clinical leadership in the management of long term conditions.
+These scholarships are an opportunity for nurses and midwives wishing to demonstrate the role of clinical leadership in the management of long term conditions.
 We would be particularly interested in applicants who wish to travel and study new models of care, patient safety and improvement projects, and bring back evidence to improve the care of people with long term conditions in their local community and the wider UK.

-Bupa Nurses and Midwives working within their organisation in the UK are also encouraged to apply for the Bupa Travel Scholarships.
+Bupa Nurses and Midwives working within Bupa in the UK are also encouraged to apply for the Bupa Travel Scholarships

 And specialist scholarship opportunities within the following: